Nonparametric Detection of Anomalous Data Streams

 \section{Introduction}

-In this paper, we study an anomaly detection problem (see Figure~\ref{fig:model}), in which there are totally $n$ sequences with $s$ anomalous sequences to be detected.
-Each normal sequence consists of $m$ independent and identically distributed (i.i.d.) samples drawn from a distribution $p$, whereas each anomalous sequence contains i.i.d.\ samples drawn from a distribution $q$ that is distinct from $p$.
-The distributions $p$ and $q$ are assumed to be unknown a priori.
+In this paper, we study an anomalous hypothesis testing problem (see Figure~\ref{fig:model}), in which there are totally $n$ sequences out of which $s$ anomalous sequences need to be detected.
+Each \emph{typical} sequence consists of $m$ independent and identically distributed (i.i.d.) samples drawn from a distribution $p$, whereas each \emph{anomalous} sequence contains i.i.d.\ samples drawn from a distribution $q$ that is distinct from $p$.
+The distributions $p$ and $q$ are assumed to be unknown.
 The goal is to build distribution-free tests to detect the $s$ anomalous data sequences generated by $q$ out of all data sequences.

-The study of such a problem is very useful in many applications.
+Solutions to such a problem are very useful in many applications.
 For example, in cognitive wireless networks, signals follow different distributions either $p$ or $q$ depending on whether the channel is busy or vacant.
 A major issue in such a network is to identify vacant channels out of a large number of busy channels based on their corresponding signals in order to utilize vacant channels for improving spectral efficiency.
-This problem was studied in \cite{Lai2011,Tajer2013} under the assumption that $p$ and $q$ are known, whereas in this paper, we study the problem with unknown $p$ and $q$.
-Other applications include detecting anomalous DNA sequences out of normal sequences, detecting virus infected computers from other virus free computers, and detecting slightly modified images from other untouched images.
+This problem was studied in \cite{Lai2011} and \cite{Tajer2013} under the assumption that $p$ and $q$ are known, whereas in this paper, we study the problem with unknown $p$ and $q$.
+Other applications include detecting anomalous DNA sequences out of typical sequences, detecting virus infected computers from other virus free computers, and detecting slightly modified images from other untouched images.